HITECHCRIME/HC_SG198_XXX/README.md

 ## Lyrics

 ```

+0:54
 Feign on, reign's on
 All the things you sought
-Turn to naught
+Turn to naught for the better,
-Better tell the truth
+be good, bellow tell the truth
 about what you're not
-accepting for the world's
+accepting for the world's views

 ```